 Leeds University Library is one of the major academic research libraries of the UK, attracting students and scholars from around the world to its rich and extensive print, online and manuscript collections gathered during its 100-year history.

-With over 2.8 million print and 500,000 online books, and more than 37,000 print and online journals, the Library welcomes almost two million visitors, who borrow three million items a year.
+With over 2.8 million print and 500,000 online books, and more than 37,000 print and online journals, the Library welcomes almost two million visitors borrowing three million items every year.

 Subject librarians provide specialist support, information literacy and academic skills teaching, so that students and staff find, use and apply the information they need effectively.

 The Library offers a variety of study environments, with over 3,900 study spaces across its three campus buildings, from silent individual study to vibrant group work areas.
 There are extensive computer facilities and the Library is wireless enabled throughout for laptop use.

 Measuring our performance